opendatasoft/ods-documentation/source/using_api/v2/query_language.rst

 Equi range
 ~~~~~~~~~~

-The static range function takes four parameters: a field name, a step value, a lower bound and an higher bound.
+The equi range function takes four parameters: a field name, a step value, a lower bound and an higher bound.

 .. code::